ericwq/aprilsh/README.md

 ## Status

-- Working on the terminal emulater.
+- Working on the terminal emulator.

 ## Architecture view